Breed Standard

 The forelegs are relatively long, well-boned, well-muscled, parallel, and proportionate to the frame.
 When viewed in profile, the forelegs are directly under the withers, straight, and vertical to the ground.

-Elbows are set in a straight line from the point of the shoulder to the wrist, pointing directly to the rear, neither being turned in our turned out.
+Elbows are set in a straight line from the point of the shoulder to the wrist, pointing directly to the rear, neither being turned in nor turned out.
 The feet are very large, with strongly webbed toes and well-arched.
 The pads are thick, dark in color, and firm, with stout, short nails.

 HINDQUARTERS